Johannes R. Becher: Return to East Germany

 After the Second World War, Becher returned to Germany with a KPD team, where he settled in the Soviet zone of occupation.
 There he was appointed to various cultural-political positions.
-He took part in the establishment of the Cultural Association, to "revive German culture," and founded the Aufbau-Verlag publishing house and the literature magazine, Sinn und Form.
+He took part in the establishment of the Cultural Association, to "revive German culture", and founded the Aufbau Verlag publishing house and the literature magazine, Sinn und Form.
 He also contributed to the satirical magazine, Ulenspiegel.

 In 1946, Becher was selected for the Party Executive Committee and the Central Committee of the Socialist Unity Party.
 After the establishment of the German Democratic Republic (GDR) on 7 October 1949, he became a member of the Volkskammer.
-He also wrote the lyrics to Hanns Eisler's melody "Auferstanden aus Ruinen," which became the national anthem of the GDR.
+He wrote the lyrics to Hanns Eisler's melody "Auferstanden aus Ruinen" which became the national anthem of the GDR.

 That year, he helped establish the DDR Academy of Arts, Berlin.
 He served as its president from 1953 to 1956, succeeding Arnold Zweig.
 In January 1953 he received the Stalin Peace Prize (later renamed the Lenin Peace Prize) in Moscow.

 In Leipzig in 1955, the German Institute for Literature was founded and originally named in Becher's honor.
 The institute's purpose was to train socialist writers.
 Institute graduates include Erich Loest, Volker Braun, Sarah Kirsch and Rainer Kirsch.

 From 1954 to 1958, Becher served as Minister of Culture of the GDR.
-During the Khrushchev Thaw, Becher fell out of favor.
-Internal struggles of the party eventually lead to his political demotion in 1956.
+During the Khrushchev thaw, Becher fell out of favor.
+Internal struggles of the party eventually led to his political demotion in 1956.

 Late in his life, Becher began to renounce socialism.
 His book Das poetische Prinzip (The Poetic Principle) wherein he calls socialism the fundamental error of his life ["Grundirrtum meines Lebens"] was only published in 1988.

 The following year, in declining health, Becher gave up all his offices and functions in September 1958.
 He died of cancer on 11 October 1958 in the East Berlin government hospital.
-Becher was buried at the Dorotheenstadt cemetery in central Berlin, with his gravesite designated as a grave of honor (Ehrengrab) of Berlin.
+Becher was buried at the Dorotheenstadt Cemetery in central Berlin, with his gravesite designated as a grave of honor (Ehrengrab) of Berlin.
 Becher lived at Majakowskiring 34, Pankow, East Berlin.